Sebastientg/cse15l-lab-reports/lab3.md

 __1. grep with -r__

 Example 1: The command is seaching the string "Salt Lake City" in all text files within the current directory and its subdirectories.
 This is useful when wanting to make a simple search without any paths in the argument.
+This command returns the lines with the given string and the paths.

 *Input*
 ```